Library technician: Other duties of library technicians

-Library associate/manager
+Library associate or library manager

-A library technician who regularly supervises or serves as library manager and has advanced training is known as a library associate.
-In the United States, the average salary for an experienced library technician (with an associate degree and three to five years of experience) was around $41,000 per year in 2017 in a well-paying district; experienced technicians who serve as supervisors or library associates/managers and/or have a baccalaureate degree can earn slightly more.
+A senior library technician who regularly supervises junior library assistants or other staff, or serves as library manager, while working alongside or under the supervision of librarian, and has advanced training, is known as a library associate or library manager.
+In the United States, the average salary for an experienced library technician (with an associate degree or bachelor's degree and three to five years of experience) was around $41,000 per year in 2017 in a well-paying district; experienced technicians who serve as supervisors or library associates/managers and/or have a baccalaureate degree can earn slightly more.

 Using the latest information technologies, the goal of library technicians is to bring together people, information, and materials and meet the challenges of a changing information environment.
 Library technicians work in corporations, firms, financial institutions, cultural institutions, public libraries, and schools.